hotosm/chatmap/chatmap-desktop/README.md

 `yarn build`

-Then, copy all files from the `build` directory to `electron-app/public.
+Then, copy all files from the `build` directory to `chatmap-desktop/public.

 ## Run Electron app

-Finally, for running the Electron app, go to the `electron-app` directory and run:
+Finally, for running the Electron app, go to the `chatmap-desktop` directory and run:

 `yarn start`